-In principle this method can be used to obtain a best fit value for any number of primary and secondary electron vield parameters.
+In principle this method can be used to obtain a best fit value for any number of primary and secondary electron yield parameters.
 In practice, due to time and disk space constraints, it is better to choose a few important parameters to fit.
 Table 2 lists a standard set of parameters used for this method.
-Note that the cloud simulations in this case were done in POSINST, so the POSINST name for each parameter is given [3].
-The photon flux and reflectivity for each RFA are fixed, based on simulations of photon production and reflection in the CesrTA vacuum chamber [6].
+Note that the cloud simulations in this case were done in POSINST, so the POSINST name for each parameter is given [2].
 Where two values are given for the nominal value of the parameter, the first refers to an uncoated (Aluminum) chamber, and the second to a (TiN, Carbon, or NEG) coated one.
-Also note that dt0pk (the total peak yield) is not an independent parameter, but rather the sum of the three secondary yield components (the "true secondary," "rediffused," and "elastic" yield) at peak energy.
+Also note that dt0pk (the total peak yield) is not an independent parameter, but rather